 About Me

 I am a transport professional with a passion for public transport and transport policy.
-Originally from Australia, I have lived and worked in the United States since early 2012.
+Born and raised near Brisbane, QLD, I have lived and worked in the United States since early 2012.
+I will return to Australia in July 2025.

 Picture: Presenting a bus rapid transit (BRT) project to Falls Church City Council in Virginia (November 2022)